-Please note that this market valuation has classed Bridge Cottage as a heritage asset.
-This is a change from the March 2014 asset valuation, as at the time, it was categorised as a non-operational asset held for investment purposes.
+Please note that the most recent market valuation classified Bridge Cottage as a heritage asset.
+This is a change from the March 2014 asset valuation, as at that time, it was categorised as a non-operational asset held for investment purposes.